JeffRMoore/async-benchmark-runner/README.md

 ## Testing your Benchmarks

 See Dick run.
 See Dick run to Jane's desk claiming amazing performance improvements.
-See Dick turn red when Jane points out that his benchmark is broken.
+See Dick's face turn red when Jane points out that his benchmark is broken.
 Don't be Dick.
 Unit test your benchmarks.

 ABR provides helper functions for testing your benchmarks.
 The `runBenchmarkTest` function accepts a list of benchmarks and a benchmark